 Audio, which used to be an afterthought in most dominant presentations, is now more of a quality concern than in the past.
 The ability to work with both video and audio is increasingly important.

-The program concentrates on audio art as it relates to the traditional music recording industry, and its new partnership with video.
-Basic and general educational courses enhance the student’s technical education and enable students to advance toward career objectives.
+The program concentrates on audio art as it relates to the traditional music recording industry and its new partnership with video.
+Basic and general education courses enhance the student’s technical education and enable students to advance toward career objectives.

 The emergence of new technologies and program forms, such as music videos, bring the need for well-rounded, versatile professionals who are trained in both audio and video.
 The program achieves this through a combination of lecture and in-studio experience, with emphasis placed on hands-on training.
 Students will learn to take projects from concept to completion.